For employers and supervisors

 Identifying winter hazards and assessing risk

-Here are some of the common hazards your drivers may come across, and steps you can take to reduce the risks they create:
+Here are some of the common hazards your drivers may come across and why you need to pay even more attention to them during the winter:

 Driver hazards